55 Finance Terms You Should Know Before Investing

 When you expect to stop investing in an asset or security.

 52. Top-down investing

 An investment strategy that focuses first on analyzing the “big picture economy,” this approach prioritizes macro-level factors when evaluating investment options.

 A measure of risk that refers to the frequency an investment rises or falls in value or the amount the value varies.

 The number of shares or other assets that have been traded in a specific time period.

 This term is used to refer to the specific dividends or income earned by an investor.

 Now that you can talk the talk, you’re one step closer to walking the walk.
-Working in finance can be an exciting and rewarding way to make a living.
-Learn more about the benefits of working in finance.
+Working in finance can be an exciting and rewarding way to make a living—but you’ll need some additional education first.

 Before getting too far, find out if this field is the right fit for you by reading our article, “9 Signs You Have What It Takes to Major in Finance.”